ansible-community/project-template/README.md

 ## Code of Conduct

-> If your project doesn't belong to GitHub orgs controlleb by Red Hat, refer to a CoC violation complaint raising mechanism relevant to your project.
+> If your project doesn't belong to GitHub orgs controlled by Red Hat, refer to a CoC violation complaint raising mechanism relevant to your project.

 We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.

 If you encounter abusive behavior violating the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html), please refer to the [policy violations](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations) section of the Code of Conduct for information on how to raise a complaint.

+## Contributing to this project

+### How to open an issue

+If you want to report a bug or request a new feature, please:
+1. Search in the [issues](https://github.com/ORG/REPO/issues) for similar reports/requests.
+2. If there are already no such issues, open a new one by clicking the `New issue` button.

+### Contributor guidelines

+> Use one source of truth: it can be a contributing section on project docsite or CONTRIBUTING.md.
+If you have a docsite, use it.

+To learn how to contribute to this project, see the [Contributor guidelines](https://link-to-docsite-or-contributor.md).

 ## Communication